CaptSAH/IntroAWSScaleLab/README.md

 You will also need to possess the following:
 - An AWS account (freely available here: www.aws.amazon.com )
-- The latest version of the AWS Cli installed on your system ( [Link](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) )
+- The latest version of the AWS CLI installed on your system ( [Link](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) )

 # Scenario
 You are responsible for managing IT resources for a number of stakeholders.
 One of them comes to you with the following request:  They want you to provide IT structure for a league of sports teams.
 Each team will need its own private storage space, as well as a public space for hosting web content.
 This league is constantly changing, and they need the ability to add or remove any number of teams from the infrastructure without disrupting the whole plan.